Overview

 Make measurements using one_script

-Use Praat to measure the formants in that vowel plot recording you just aligned:
+Use Praat and one_script to measure the formants in that vowel plot recording you just aligned:

 praat /phon/scripts/one_script.praat '/phon/ENG523/files/jeff_vowelplot/jeff.wav;/phon/ENG523/jimielke/jeff_vowelplot_output/jeff.TextGrid' 'VOWEL VL' 'formants()' 'l'